arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

 ```

 ### Message handler routing customization
-The following routing options are available when registering an Azure Service bus message handler on a message pump.
+The following routing options are available when registering an Azure Service Bus message handler on a message pump.

 > 💡 Setting one or more of the routing options helps the message pump to better select the right *message handler* for the received message.